International Phonetic Alphabet: Obsolete and nonstandard symbols

 A number of IPA letters and diacritics have been retired or replaced over the years.
-This number includes duplicate symbols, symbols that were replaced due to user preference, and unitary symbols that were rendered with diacritics or digraphs to reduce the inventory of the IPA.
+This number includes different symbols that both meant the same thing, symbols that were replaced due to user preference, and unitary symbols that were rendered with diacritics or digraphs to reduce the inventory of the IPA.
 The rejected symbols are now considered obsolete, though some are still seen in the literature.